Zjax

 - Parse the DOM for z-swaps and z-action tags.
 This normally happens when the DOM initially loads and also whenturbo:load

-events are emitted for use with modern Rails.
-This can be used to parse the DOM on other events.
+events are emitted for use with modern Rails applications using Hotwire.
+This function can be used to parse the DOM on other events.